How Much Freezer Space for a Half Cow? (14–16 Cu Ft Guide)

-Buying a half cow is one of the most cost-effective ways to stock your freezer with high-quality, locally raised beef.
-But before you place your order, there’s one important question to answer:
+Buying a half cow is one of the smartest ways to stock your family with high-quality, locally raised beef — but before you place your order, there’s one practical question worth answering first:

-How much freezer space do you actually need for a half cow?
+How much freezer space do you actually need?

 How Much Beef Comes With a Half Cow?